-- MDNA11 treatment in Cohort 4 (comprised of two step-up doses of 30 μg/kg followed by fixed doses of 60 μg/kg every 2 weeks) was not associated with any dose-limiting toxicities. - The Safety Review Committee approved dose escalation for Cohort 5 to the 90 μg/kg dose every 2 weeks following two priming doses at 30 μg/kg. - Significant increases in eosinophil count from baseline were not observed with MDNA11 treatment.
+- MDNA11 treatment in Cohort 4 (comprised of two step-up doses of 30 μg/kg followed by fixed doses of 60 μg/kg every two weeks) was not associated with any dose-limiting toxicities. - The Safety Review Committee approved dose escalation for Cohort 5 to the 90 μg/kg dose every two weeks following two priming doses at 30 μg/kg. - Subsequent to the quarter end, the Safety Review Committee approved dose escalation for Cohort 6 to a target dose of 120 μg/kg dose every two weeks following three priming doses at 30, 60 and 90 μg/kg. - Significant increases in eosinophil count from baseline have not been observed with MDNA11 treatment.
 Extremely high eosinophil count is associated with vascular leak syndrome which is a known side effect of high-dose recombinant human IL-2 (Proleukin®).